Cwantic/Documentation/Structure/Elements/Beam/index.md

 ![Image](../../../Images/Beam16.jpg)

-If you want to start from an extremity, be carreful to have the extremity node in **MAGENTA** :
+If you want to start from an extremity, be careful to have the extremity node in **MAGENTA** :

 ![Image](../../../Images/Beam15.jpg)

 ### 2.2 End of beam

-You can trace a beam in different way :
+You can draw a beam in different way :

 * With the **orientation tool** :